zmasek/shamrock/docs/source/usage.rst

 Specific Options
 ~~~~~~~~~~~~~~~~

-You can use the varoius query string options described on Trefle API documentation as keyword
+You can use the varoius query string options described on Trefle compatible API documentation as keyword
 arguments in methods, however, be careful when unpacking filters because they come with brackets, so
 for example::